kmitsolution/Linux/RHEL/07_FilePermission/05_ACL.md

    setfacl --no-mask -m u:raman:rw filename
    ```

-   This will grant **read** and **write** permissions to `nehra` without considering the mask.
+   This will grant **read** and **write** permissions to `raman` without considering the mask.
 Normally, the mask would limit the permissions to the maximum allowed, but in this case, it is ignored.

 2. **Check the File's ACL with `getfacl`:**